Margaret Gardner

 Margaret Elaine Gardner (born 19 January 1954) is an Australian academic, economist and university executive serving as the 30th and current governor of Victoria since August 2023.
 She was previously the vice-chancellor of Monash University from 2014 to 2023 and the president and vice-chancellor of RMIT University from 2005 to 2014.

 Education

-Gardner earned a Bachelor of Economics degree with first class honours from the University of Sydney and later a PhD with a thesis on Australian industrial relations.
+Gardner completed a BEc (first class honours) at the University of Sydney and a PhD (thesis on Australian industrial relations).

-After her PhD, Gardner received a Fulbright scholarship and studied at the University of California, Berkeley, the Massachusetts Institute of Technology and Cornell University.
+A Fulbright scholarship would follow for study at the University of California, Berkeley, the Massachusetts Institute of Technology and Cornell University.

 Career

 Gardner has authored, co-authored and edited a number of texts in the fields of industrial relations and human resource management.
 Between 1998 and 2002, as chair of two major Queensland Government taskforces, Gardner authored three government reviews: Queensland Industrial Relations Legislation, Pathways Articulation Through the Post-Compulsory Years of School to Further Education Training and Labour Market Participation.

 Gardner served in executive positions with Deakin University, Griffith University and the Queensland University of Technology.

 Gardner was the deputy vice-chancellor of the University of Queensland.
 She was appointed vice-chancellor of RMIT University on 4 April 2005, taking over from care-taker vice-chancellor Chris Whitaker.
 Prior to Gardner's appointment in 2005, RMIT was experiencing a regular budget shortfall of A$24 million.
 After her first year as vice-chancellor, the university reported a $23.2 million surplus.
 This surplus increased to A$50.1 million by 2007.
 The change in financial situations was arranged through selling the university's real estate holdings, increasing student fees by 9% annually, and firing 180 university staff.

 Gardner was the 9th vice-chancellor of Monash University from September 2014 until August 2023 when she was appointed as Governor of Victoria.
 At the time of her retirement from Monash University, Gardner was Australia's highest-paid vice-chancellor, earning nearly $1.6 million, an increase of $190K from the previous year.